FantasiaMoney/ROVER-FETCH-PRODUCTION/README.md

 5) Enable/disable burn in fetch.

-6) Fetch with split 20% SALE and 80% DEX (can be changed).
+6) Fetch with split 20% SALE and 80% DEX (can be changed in splitFormula).

 7) Remove inCaseRewardsStuck in stake

 8) White list for sale and fetch

-9) Claim freeze
+9) antiDumpingDelay in stake (users can not claim a certain period )

-10) Split sale with LDManager
+10) Split sale with LDManager (LD manager add LD with ETH and Tokens on his own balance and then burn pool shares)

 ```